Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/MobileSdks/ios-fairplay-sdk.md

  - A `content_id` for the content, being the same content ID that the content was prpeared with.
 This value will always be the last path component of the stream `content_key_id_list` or `skd://` URI entry.
 Our demo application shows how to retrieve and parse the `content_key_id_list`, however, the `content_id` always needs to be provided for use with offline assets.
  - An `is_protected` boolean value which indicates that the `Stream` object is protected with DRM.
 This setting would not be needed in scenarios where all content is protected, as all assets can be set as protected by default in the source code.
  - A `vudrm-token` which must be correctly generated for the type of instance you wish to create.
 Example Studio DRM token type templates available are:
-	- Fairplay Rental `{"type": "r","duration_rental": 3600}`
+	- FairPlay Rental `{"type": "r","duration_rental": 3600}`
-		- Fairplay Rental tokens may only be used to stream online content to devices running iOS 12 or higher.
+		- FairPlay Rental tokens may only be used to stream online content to devices running iOS 12 or higher.
-	- Fairplay Persist `{"type": "p","duration_persist": 3600}`
+	- FairPlay Persist `{"type": "p","duration_persist": 3600}`
- 		- Fairplay Persist tokens may be used to stream online content and play offline (downloaded) content to devices running iOS 12 or higher.
+ 		- FairPlay Persist tokens may be used to stream online content and play offline (downloaded) content to devices running iOS 12 or higher.

 For further information about Studio DRM please contact us, or refer to our documentation:
 [https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html](https://docs.vualto.com/projects/vudrm/en/latest/VUDRM-token.html)